-17 So-Called Healthy Foods Nutritionists Wish You'd Stop Eating
+17 'Healthy' Foods Nutritionists Wish You'd Stop Eating

 Although the healthiest foods don't have potential pitfalls because they don't require labeling—think produce like avocados and berries—even the healthiest among us need more than apples and carrots to survive.
 When it comes to optimizing your health, however, there are a few things you shouldn't be loading your plate with (or at least not consider them healthy).
 Let's take a look at the so-called healthy foods nutritionists really wish you'd stop eating.
-And then to get a better idea of what you should stock up on instead, find out the 50 Healthiest Foods for Women and 50 Best Ever Foods for Men!
+And then to get a better idea of what you should stock up on instead, find out The 7 Healthiest Foods to Eat Right Now.

 Whole Wheat Bread